 Our colleague, György Kurucz has published a new source edition, Technológiai utazás a modern kor hajnalán.
-Válogatás Gerics Pál és Lehrmann József georgikoni professzorok nyugat-európai jelentéseiből és naplóiból (1820–1825) [Technological Journey at the Dawn of the Modern Age – Selection from the Reports and Travel Journals of the Georgikon Professors, Pál Gerics and József Lehrmann, on Western Europe, 1820–1825].
+Válogatás Gerics Pál és Lehrmann József georgikoni professzorok nyugat-európai jelentéseiből és naplóiból (1820–1825) (Technological Journey at the Dawn of the Modern Age – Selection from the Reports and Travel Journals of the Georgikon Professors, Pál Gerics and József Lehrmann, on Western Europe, 1820–1825).
 On more than 700 pages, the book navigates the reader through the two professors’ journey with the help of selected Hungarian- and German-language sources (travel instructions, the letters of Pál Gerics to László Festetics, the reports of the travellers to the Festetics estate management, including their journals).
 The volume has been published by the Károli Gáspár University of the Reformed Church in Hungary and L’Harmattan Publishing House.

 Our colleague, Piroska Balogh was chosen to be a member of the editorial board of ESPES, published electronically by the Society for Aesthetics in Slovakia.
 The peer-reviewed open-access journal, published biannually, was established in 2012 and aims to create a professional forum for the historians and scholars of aesthetics in the East-Central European region.

-Our colleague, György Kurucz published a new monograph, “Kedves Hazámfiai, mozdulni kell…” Georgikoni peregrinatio oeconomica a 19. század elején ['Dear Fellow Countrymen, we should make a move...'
-The technological journeys of Hungary's first college of farming in the early 19th century], presenting the Western European technological journey of the two teachers of the Georgikon, Pál Gerics and József Lehrmann between 1820 and 1825 based on reports, itineraries, letters, and other manuscript sources.
-The book was published by Corvina Publishing House and the Ráday Collections of the Danubian District of the Hungarian Reformed church, illustrated with images and maps visualising the locations of the journeys.
+Our colleague, György Kurucz has published a new monograph, “Kedves Hazámfiai, mozdulni kell…” Georgikoni peregrinatio oeconomica a 19. század elején ['Dear Fellow Countrymen, we should make a move...'
+The technological journeys of Hungary's first college of farming in the early 19th century], discussing the Western European technological journey of the two teachers of the Georgikon, Pál Gerics and József Lehrmann between 1820 and 1825 based on reports, itineraries, letters, and other manuscript sources.
+The book was published by Corvina Publishing House and the Ráday Collections of the Danubian District of the Hungarian Reformed Church, illustrated with images and maps visualising the locations of the journeys.

 In March 2018 a new edited volume was published on the Podmaniczky family.
-The studies in the volume explore the activities of the different members of the family, aimed at the social and cultural modernization of Hungary in the 18th and 19th centuries.
+The studies in the volume explore the activities of the different members of the family, aimed at the social and cultural modernization of Hungary in the eighteenth and nineteenth centuries.
 The volume, edited by Dezső Gurka, collects the papers presented at the conference, The Podmaniczky family in 18th- and 19th-century Hungarian culture held on 5 June 2015.
 Several members of our team contributed to the volume.

 A new edited volume is now out commemorating the 300th anniversary of the birth of Maria Theresa.
-The articles are authored by the participants of the representative conference organised on 28th September 2017 as part of the Maria Theresa Memorial Year, among them our project leader, Lilla Krász, discussing Medical Knowledge and Power: Organising the System of (Public) Healthcare during the Reign of Maria Theresa.
+The articles are authored by the participants of the representative conference held on 28th September 2017 as part of the Maria Theresa Memorial Year, among them our project leader, Lilla Krász, discussing Medical Knowledge and Power: Organising the System of (Public) Healthcare during the Reign of Maria Theresa.

 As part of the Széchenyi Memorial Year, the Zala County Archives and the Ferenc Deák City Library organised a conference on 14 September 2016 in Zalaegerszeg, where György Kurucz gave a presentation on István Széchenyi and László Festetics.
 The conference papers were published in an edited volume.